trynthink/scout/docs/tutorials.rst

 .. _ecm-example-shorthand:

-A whole building sub-metering ECM is available for download that illustrates the use of shorthand terms by employing the "all" shorthand term for most of the applicable baseline market fields (|baseline-market|) and the "all commercial" shorthand term as one of the building types and to define separate installed costs for the various building types that apply to the ECM.
+A whole building sub-metering ECM is :ref:`available for download <ecm-download-shorthand>` that illustrates the use of shorthand terms by employing the "all" shorthand term for most of the applicable baseline market fields (|baseline-market|) and the "all commercial" shorthand term as one of the building types and to define separate installed costs for the various building types that apply to the ECM.
 If you would like to see additional examples, many of the other examples available to download in this section use shorthand terms for one or more of their applicable baseline market fields.

 .. _ecm-features-detailed-input:

 Detailed input specification
 ****************************

+.. _ecm-download-detailed-input:

 :download:`Example <examples/Thermoelastic HP (Prospective).json>` -- Thermoelastic Heat Pump ECM (:ref:`Details <ecm-example-detailed-input>`)